 Rolex is undoubtedly one of the most popular luxury watch brands.
 If this is your first venture into watch collecting then it is the right place to start.
 Rolex is known the world over for its performance and reliability.
 Being a part of this exclusive club however does not have to be restrictive.
 There are some entry-level models that provide the same quality craftsmanship and precision that is also present in higher priced Rolex timepieces.

 You might be surprised to know that a luxury watch does not cost USD 500.
 In fact, the lowest priced timepiece in the bracket could easily amount to ten times that.
 There is a good chance that you can find a good entry-level model for USD 5,000.
 Note that it does not always have to be brand new.
 You can buy a good second hand luxury watch with a good backstory.
-Before jumping in however, you must consider other factors aside from price.
+Before jumping in however, you must consider other factors aside from price – check out these Hybrid watch reviews to help in your decision making.
 This will help you narrow down that specific watch for your man.

 This is essentially where you can gain a better appreciation on why certain timepieces cost more than others.
 It is true that the brand is a factor.
 The movement or calibre however, literally plays a central role in selecting a watch.
 It is the mechanism that powers it and there are three main types.
 The first uses crystal quartz to send electrical signals coming from a battery.
 It is very accurate, low maintenance and inexpensive.